Erwan

 I am currently a PhD student at LAMSADE (Université Paris Dauphine-PSL, Paris, France) under the supervision of Alexandre Allauzen.
 I am part of the MILES team which is dedicated to machine learning.

 My research is about frugal machine learning: I aim at making deep learning models more resource-efficient while maintaining their performance — the term "resource" referring for instance to time, memory, money, carbon emissions, etc. The PhD focuses mainly on transformers applied to NLP, as they are by far the most resource-consuming models in the field (hello ChatGPT).
-This is still a very broad topic, and multiple angles of attack are considered — from the architecture of the model to the optimization algorithm used to train it.
+This is still a very broad topic, and multiple angles of attack are considered — from the architecture of the models to the optimization algorithm used to train them.

 erwan.fagnou/AT/dauphine.psl.eu